Qazi Faez Isa: Supreme Court of Pakistan

-Presidential Reference
+Presidential reference

-In May 2019, 3 months after the release of the Faizabad dharna judgment, the President of Pakistan, on the advice of the Prime Minister, filed a reference against Justice Qazi Faez Isa.
+In May 2019, 3 months after the release of the Faizabad dharna judgment, the President of Pakistan, on the advice of the Prime Minister, Imran Khan filed a reference against Justice Qazi Faez Isa.
 The reference was later struck down by the Supreme Court.

 It was alleged that properties belonging to Justice Isa's wife, Mrs. Sarina Isa, were actually his own, without issuing notice to her, or hearing her point of view.
 Mrs. Isa successfully challenged the order, establishing that she had an independent means of livelihood and was a separate taxpayer, since she started working in 1981.

 In its detailed judgment, the Supreme Court found that the Reference filed against Justice Isa had been in 'wanton disregard of the law', with 'glaring lapses and procedural irregularities in the filing of the reference'.

 In April 2022, former Prime Minister Imran Khan admitted that the filing of the reference against Justice Isa had been a 'mistake', and that 'relevant officials had misguided his government about the facts of the case'.

-However, Prime Minister Imran Khan's government had filed a 'curative review' seeking review of the Supreme Court's decision.
+However, the government had filed a 'curative review' seeking review of the Supreme Court's decision.
 In July 2022, the Federal Cabinet led by Prime Minister Shahbaz Sharif announced that it would withdraw the 'curative review'.
+This was done so in March 2023, with Prime Minister Sharif observing that the reference had been 'on flimsy and political grounds', and 'meant to harass and intimidate'.
+In July 2023, a petition against the withdrawal of the review was dismissed by Chief Justice Umar Ata Bandial.

-Transparency and Disclosure
+Transparency and disclosure

-In response to a freedom of information request by the Womens Action Forum, Justice Isa was the only judge who published details of all his assets, income, and privileges on the Supreme Court website.
+In response to a freedom of information request by the Women's Action Forum, Justice Isa was the only judge who published details of all his assets, income, and privileges on the Supreme Court website.
 His wife, Mrs. Sarina Isa also voluntarily did so.